 Predators on the beach are also threats.
 Dogs chase and may catch birds or destroy nests, cats prey on birds and chicks, and even leashed dogs may appear as a danger.
-Native predators such as skunks, crows, ravens, and shrikes are joined by exotic predators such as the non-native red fox to further pressure the birds.
+Native predators such as skunks, crows, ravens, and shrikes are joined by exotic predators such as the nonnative red fox to further pressure the birds.

-WHY SHOULD WE CARE?
+WHY SHOULD I CARE?

 The snowy plover is an important part of the interconnected web of life on the shore.
-Plovers have lived on California and other Pacific coast beaches for thousands of years, but today human use of their remaining beach habitat seriously threatens their survival.
-Once numbered in the thousands, fewer than 1,500 breeding plovers remain in California.
-Prior to 1970 they nested at 53 locations in the state, while today they nest in only half as many sites.
-Since snowy plovers are listed as a threatened species and protected by the federal Endangered Species Act, beach visitors who harm or disturb plovers or their habitat may be cited and fined.
-Plovers need our help if they are to survive alongside human beach recreation.
+Plovers have lived on California beaches for thousands of years, but today human use of their remaining beach habitat seriously threatens their survival.
+Once numbered in the thousands, fewer than 1500 breeding plovers remain.
+Prior to 1970 they nested at 53 locations in California, while today they nest in only half as many sites.
+Since snowy plovers are listed as a threatened species and protected by the federal